Take3Presents/RoomBot/README.md

 ## AWS Deployment

 These instructions are for staging, however production is quite similar.
+Terraform is used to manage the infrastructure, and the `roombaht_ctl` is used to interact with the deployed host, including deploying build archives.

 ```sh
 $ cd terraform